Long-term concentration of measure and cut-off: Concentration inequalities: discrete time

 \end{theorem}

+The conditions of the theorem are what is needed to fit into the framework of bounded differences (Bernstein-like) inequalities, and the expression in the assumption on~$f$ is, as we shall see, exactly what emerges when we bound conditional variances.

+Evidently $a_k$ increases with~$k$.
+Under a contractivity assumption, as we shall see shortly, the $\alpha_i$ can be taken to tend to~0 exponentially, so that the $a_k$ are uniformly bounded: this means that we have a concentration of measure bound that is uniform in~$k$.
+The result can also be applied in circumstances where the $\alpha_i$ either converge more slowly to~0, or increase not too rapidly: in these cases, we obtain tighter concentration of $f(X(k))$ for smaller values of~$k$.

-Theorem~\ref{thm.concb-general} improves on Theorem~4.5 of Luczak~(2008) by using~\Ref{cond-gen-4} to define~$\a_i$, instead of the cruder bound
+Theorem~\ref{thm.concb-general} improves on Theorem~4.5 of Luczak~\cite{l08} by using~\Ref{cond-gen-4} to define~$\a_i$, instead of the cruder bound

-where $L$ is the Lipschitz constant of $f$, and~$d_W$ denotes the Wasserstein distance (both defined with respect to the same metric on the state space $S$).
+where $f$ is assumed to be a Lipschitz function with Lipschitz constant~$L$, and~$W$ denotes the Wasserstein distance (both defined with respect to the same metric on the state space $S$).
 This is particularly important in contexts in which~$f(X(i))$ evolves significantly more slowly than~$X(i)$ itself, because many of the transitions of~$X$ do not change the value of~$f$.
-An example where this is relevant is the supermarket model of Luczak \& McDiarmid~(2006), where the number of queues of length~$k$ only changes infrequently for large~$k$, as well as the alternative routing model of Gibbens, Hunt \& Kelly~(1990) and its generalisation, as studied in Brightwell \& Luczak~(2013).
-Most of these examples concern Markov chains that evolve in continuous time, for which our companion inequality, Theorem~\ref{thm.concb-continuous}, is more naturally applicable.
-Theorem~\ref{thm.concb-general} also improves on Theorem~2.3 of Luczak (2012), by weakening and simplifying its hypotheses.
+An example where this is relevant is the supermarket model, discussed in the final section of this paper, as well as the alternative routing model of Gibbens, Hunt and Kelly~\cite{GHK} and its generalisation, as studied in Brightwell and Luczak~\cite{BL2013}.
+(These particular examples are set up as continuous-time Markov chains, for which our companion inequality, Theorem~\ref{thm.concb-continuous}, is more naturally applicable, though it is also natural to consider their discrete-time analogues.)
+Theorem~\ref{thm.concb-general} also improves on Theorem~2.3 of Luczak~\cite{L2012}, by weakening and simplifying its hypotheses.

+In the case where the hypotheses of Theorem~\ref{thm.concb-general} are satisfied with $\wtS = S$, we can immediately derive a bound on the variance of $f(X(k))$, valid for any fixed starting state $x_0$.
+Indeed, we have